lxlchristian/fomo.com/README.md

     flask run
 You're all set!
 Click into the link that appears to enter the website.

+2. POPULATING THE DATABASE FROM SCRATCH
+The Flask application references a database <fomo>.db within the instance folder; it gets created if not already there when the application is run for the first time.
+Right now, in its stead is a database called <test>.db, so when the application is run as is, <fomo>.db will be created.
+This is intentional; the following instructions are so that YOU can populate the database yourself in the testing process.
+However, if you'd like to see it with an already populated database, feel free to rename <test>.db into <fomo>.db.

 2. REGISTER AS A USER.
 When the site loads, you will be automatically directed to the Login page.
 Note that if you try to enter any paths meant only for users such as "/parties", "/host", or "/", for example, you will be re-routed to the login page.
 Notice that when logged out, the navigation bar only has two routes: Register and Login.
 From the Login page, let's click "Create an account" to create a new account.
 Notice that you can toggle between registering as a User and an Organization using the hyperlink below the "Register" button.
 Let's register as a User first.
 Leaving any field blank, or providing an invalid email address, will cause the form to fail in submissions.
 Let's register using the following credentials:
     Name: Angela